Eugleo/vista-dataset/README.md

     observing_opened: a video where we observe an open kitchen cabinet
     observing_closed: a video where we observe a closed kitchen cabinet
     actively_closing: a video where a kitchen cabinet is being closed
+# Optional, only needed for the GPT models
+prompt_gpt: [...]
+# Optional, only needed for the projection head that we currently don't support
+prompt_baseline: a container
+# Optional, not used by the evaluate code, but can be useful for custom plotting
+metadata: [any dictionary]
 ```

 Each task will have some labeled data.
 The data (videos) are stored in a separate directory, but the labels are stored with the task definition in `task_dir`.
 The data file for task `[task id]` have to be stored in `[task id]_data.json`.
 For example: